soundpress/RulesOfNYC/docs/c00/index.rst

 (b) The Department shall accept applications complying with the provisions of these rules and other applicable law.
 An OAC registration number shall be issued to the applicant of each accepted registration application.
 Where the application is for the renewal of an existing registration, the applicant shall be notified of such acceptance.

-(c) The Department may reject an application for registration or for the renewal of registration if it finds that the application, including the accompanying listing of sign inventory required by 1 RCNY § 49-15 of this chapter, is not complete and accurate or all required documents have not been submitted with the application.
+(c) The Department may reject an application for registration or for the renewal of registration if it finds that the application, including the accompanying listing of sign inventory required by 1 RCNY § 49-15, is not complete and accurate or all required documents have not been submitted with the application.
 Before rejecting an application, the Department shall provide the applicant with an explanation of the deficiency and a period of time, but not more than 45 days, within which the applicant may submit a corrected application and any missing documents.
 Upon written request and for good cause, the Commissioner may extend the time for submitting a corrected application.

 (d) An OAC registration number issued by the Department pursuant to this section shall not be transferable.